-- ensure all staff members are effective in the management of safeguarding - ensure all staff including volunteers read and have access to the policy - Ensure that it is displayed on the School's website - That it is overseen to ensure its implementation - Review its content on an annual basis.
-The Head Teacher will report annually on safeguarding activity and progress within the School/ to the Proprietor - An appointed Designated Safeguarding Lead will complete the S175 Safeguarding Audit and with an Action Plan which will be used to report on safeguarding activity and progress - The Head Teacher should report any significant issues to the Proprietor of SMS Changing Lives that may have an impact on Safeguarding in the School/ Educational setting and using the processes with the Local Authority to report.
+- ensure all staff members are effective in the management of safeguarding - ensure all staff including volunteers read and have access to the policy - Ensure that it is displayed on the school's website - Ensure that it is overseen to ensure its implementation - Review its content on an annual basis.
+The Head Teacher will report annually on safeguarding activity and progress within the school / to the Proprietor

+An appointed Designated Safeguarding Lead will complete the S175 Safeguarding Audit and use an Action Plan to report on safeguarding activity and progress.

+The Head Teacher should report any significant issues to the Proprietor of SMS Changing Lives that may have an impact on safeguarding in the School/ Educational setting, and use the processes with the Local Authority to report.

+Signed by:

+Proprietor

-Proprietor Head Teacher: Date:
+Head Teacher: Date: